Assessment Details and Submission Guidelines |

 Academic Misconduct | · Academic Misconduct is a serious offence.
 Depending on the seriousness of the case, penalties can vary from a written warning or zero marks to exclusion from the course or rescinding the degree.
 Students should make themselves familiar with the full policy and procedure available at: http://www.mit.edu.au/about-mit/institute-publications/policies- procedures-and-guidelines/Plagiarism-Academic-Misconduct-Policy- Procedure.
 For further information, please refer to the Academic Integrity

-The assessment requires the students to acquire data from a drive, perform data recovery using different computer forensics techniques and tools, analysing it and finally performing the validation of acquired data.
+The assessment requires the students to acquire data from a drive, perform data recovery using different computer forensics techniques and tools, analyse it and finally perform the validation of acquired data.
 The students are required to submit a report.
 Follow the marking guide to prepare your report.

 Prepare a report on the following sections.
 You can use your own USB, create/delete files and perform computer forensics.